pirate museum photo

 Gulfport is also the host of the Mississippi Deep Sea Fishing Rodeo.
 The event is held during the July 4th weekend.
 The contest was first held in 1948 and now has 5,000 entrants from a dozen states during a typical year.
 Competitors are allowed to fish anywhere in the Gulf of Mexico and Mississippi Sound.
 There are 22 categories for saltwater fishing and six for freshwater.

-Next up along the coast is Biloxi.
-You get to this community of 48,000 people by taking Highway 90 east out of Gulfport for a half-hour jaunt along the Mississippi waterfront.
+Not too far up the road is Biloxi.
+You get to this community of 48,000 people by taking Highway 90 east out of Gulfport for a half-hour jaunt along the Mississippi waterfront, where you are treated to a panoramic view of the Gulf of Mexico and its human-made white sand beaches.

 The Biloxi area has 11 casinos spread along its Gulf coast, the most of any region in the state.
 Gambling along with tourism and the seafood industry are the drivers of the local economy.